atomix/atomix.github.io/copycat/user-manual/server.md

 The only two required arguments are those required by the `CopycatServer.builder` static factory method.
 The `address` passed into the builder factory is the `Address` of the server within the provided list of `Address`es.

-Users can optionally configure the [Catalyst][Catalyst] transport to use and configure the Raft storage (log) module.
+Users can optionally configure the [Catalyst][catalyst] transport to use and configure the Raft storage (log) module.
 To manage state in the Raft cluster, users must provide a `StateMachine` implementation to the server.
 The state machine should
 *always* be consistent and deterministic across all servers in the cluster.